geolamprou/Kobe-Bryant-Shot-Selection-Project/README.md

 This work is dedicated to the memorial of Kobe Bryant, the player and mostly the personality that make us to love basketball with a more romantic way!

 For the data management, data visualization, statistical data analysis, models' construction and predictions, the programming languages **R** and **Python** were used.
-Also we provide a report which can be seen [here]()
+Also we provide a report, in a presentation format, which can be seen [here]()

 ## R Language
 R Programming Language is one of the most famous programming languages specially for statisticians and data scientist.
 The purpose of using R in the current project mostly is to manage the main the dataset and to create some beautiful data visualizations using the ggplot package.
 Furthermore, we apply a few statistical tests in order to extract which basketball factor play a significant role on Kobe's shot.